primer/view_components/docs/content/components/navigationtab.md

 This component is part of navigation components such as `Primer::TabNavComponent` and `Primer::UnderlineNavComponent` and should not be used by itself.

+## Accessibility

+`TabComponent` renders the selected anchor tab with `aria-current="page"` by default.
+When using nested tabs, make sure to use `aria-current="true"` on the inner tabs.

 ## Examples

 ### Default